FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

-## Questions & Answers
+# Questions menu
 -  [Risk Assessment & everyday operations](#q-how-does-a-risk-assessment-checklist-relate-to-an-organizations-everyday-operations)
 -  [Participants in risk assessment](#q-who-might-be-involved-in-completing-a-risk-assessment-checklist)
 -  [Things on a risk assessment checklist.](#q-what-kinds-of-things-are-looked-into-when-completing-a-risk-assessment-checklist)
 -  [Top five categories of things being assessed](#q-what-may-be-the-top-five-categories-of-things-investigated-as-part-of-completing-a-risk-assessment-checklist)

-#### Q. How does a Risk Assessment Checklist relate to an organization’s everyday operations?
+## Q. How does a Risk Assessment Checklist relate to an organization’s everyday operations?
 A. Risk Assessment Checklist is tool, and relates to the organization's everyday operations in several ways:
 1. Helps maintain _ongoing_ security awareness (__security posture checks__) and _ongoing_ compliance (__recurring audits__).
 2. Supports compliance requirements by providing documentation of security efforts, good for third-party auditors.
 3. Things change, assesments help to keep security measures up-to-date, prompts for updates when new systems or risks are discovered.
 4. It's also an aid in identifying and mitigating risks that could impact daily operations.

-#### Q. Who might be involved in completing a Risk Assessment Checklist?
+## Q. Who might be involved in completing a Risk Assessment Checklist?
 A. Various stakeholders might be involved in completing a Risk Assessment Checklist, including:

 1. IT and security teams